ZhoodarKasymov/ZhoodarKasymov/README.md

-- 👋 Hi, I’m a C# Full Stack developer with industry experience building websites and web applications.
-I specialize in C# and have professional experience working with JavaScript, TypeScript and React.
-I also have experience working with Vue, Python(django).
+- 👋 Hi, I am a C# Full Stack Developer with industry experience building websites and web applications over 5 years.
+I specialize in C#/.NET and also have professional experience working with JavaScript, TypeScript and React.
 - 📫 How to reach me zhoodar.kasymov@gmail.com, https://t.me/ZhoodarKasymov

 <!---